Fitting Prediction Rule Ensembles with R Package pre: Examples

 To further inspect the shape of the effect of individual input variables, we can obtain a partial dependence plot using the \code{singleplot} function:

 \begin{Schunk} \begin{Sinput} R> singleplot(carrillo.ens, varname = "ntot") \end{Sinput} \end{Schunk}

-Figure~\hyperref[fig:singleplot]{\ref{fig:singleplot}} displays the partial dependence plot, which indicates a monotonically increasing, rather stepwise association between the neuroticism scale and depressive symptomatology.
-To inspect the combined association between a pair of predictor variables and the response, we can employ the \code{pairplot} function:
+Figure~\ref{fig:singleplot} displays the partial dependence plot, which indicates a monotonically increasing, rather stepwise association between the neuroticism scale and depressive symptomatology.
+To inspect the combined association between a pair of predictor variables and the response, we can employ the \code{pairplot} function: \begin{Schunk} \begin{Sinput} R> pairplot(carrillo.ens, varnames = c("n4", "open4"), + col = grey(seq(1, 0.4, by = -0.01))) \end{Sinput} \end{Schunk}